 What are Dental Implants?

-Dental implants are a popular choice for those who are missing one or more teeth.
+Dental implants are a popular choice for those missing one or more teeth.
 They offer a permanent solution that looks and functions like natural teeth.
 In addition, dental implants can help to preserve the jawbone and prevent further tooth loss.

 The first stage of dental implant surgery is to place the implants into the jawbone.
 This is done through small incisions in the gum.
 The implants will then need to fuse with the bone, which is a process called osseointegration.
 This can take several months.